ruuda/blog/posts/building-elm-0.18-with-stack.md

 But I think Stack got it right here:
 `stack build` just works,
 and it always does the right thing.

+The irony of it all,
+is that Elm itself suffers from the same problem.
+Elm makes no backward compatibility guarantees, and the `elm` tool does not manage the compiler.
+So if I want to compile multiple projects that use different Elm versions, I will need to be able to switch Elm binaries.
+Fortunately I now have a way to obtain the binaries for a given release that is not too painful, and while manually updating the `PATH` is a nuisance, it is not the end of the world.
+Some conclusion here.
+Should I mention the distinction between languages that break often, and stable languages as well?

 [elm]:          http://elm-lang.org/ <!-- 2017 and not https?
 D: -->
 [elm-platform]: https://aur.archlinux.org/packages/elm-platform/